Current costs of attendance may be found at the MIT Graduate Admissions website.

 Approximate Additional Expenses

 Your actual expenses will vary depending on your choices of dining and housing options, travel, and other out-of-pocket expenses.
-Below are some estimates based on previous students' experience, totaling about $39,000.
+Below are some estimates based on previous students' experience.

 Students will receive a more detailed expected cost letter from the financial aid office, which can be presented to private lenders for private loans.